 When the skin does not produce enough sebum, it becomes underprotected and susceptible to dryness.
 This condition is more typically seen in young skin.
 Mature skin that becomes dry, on the other hand, tends to lack both oil and water.
 Sebum secretion is primarily under the control of androgens, a type of sex hormone, but it has also been shown that calorie-restricted diets can decrease the sebum secretion rate, so it is wise to avoid these.
 Hormonal deficiency, for example during the menopause can also contribute to dry skin.
 Conversely, eating fats, especially processed or burnt ‘trans’ saturated fats and carbohydrates has been shown to increase production.
 The best carbohydrates to eat are whole-grain and unprocessed foods such as brown rice, brown pasta and pulses.
 These low-GL options naturally balance your blood sugar levels, thereby reducing stress hormone release which promotes sebum, bringing the added benefit of reducing the inflammatory processes that underlie chronic dry skin conditions such as eczema and psoriasis.

-Eat cold-water fish such as sardines and mackerel, as well as flax or chia seeds and their cold-pressed oils to help provide the omega-3 essential fats, linoleic acid, eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
-Some supplements also provide evening primrose or borage oil for the most beneficial omega-6 fat gamma-linolenic acid (GLA).
-As well as reducing inflammatory processes, these essential fats provide the necessary raw materials for sebum production, helping to form part of the skin’s protective fatty layer, and they are also incorporated into the membranes of skin cells making them more fluid and flexible, thereby helping the skin to retain moisture.
-Meat and cheese are high in saturated fats, which are more rigid and inflexible, and therefore less useful as components to build cell membranes.
-Similarly, fats used for frying foods become damaged and are also poor for cell membrane repair.
+Eat cold-water fish such as sardines and mackerel, as well as flax or chia seeds and their cold-pressed oils to help provide the omega-3 essential fats, linoleic acid, eicosapentaenoic acid (EPA is short for Eicosapentaenoic Acid.
+It is an essential omega-3 fatty acid found in fish such as salmon, mackerel and herring, and is often…) and docosahexaenoic acid (DHA is short for Docosahexaenoic Acid.
+It is an essential omega-3 fatty acid found in fish such as salmon, mackerel and herring, and is often…).
+Some supplements also provide evening primrose or borage oil for the most beneficial omega-6 There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
+The body requires good fats (polyunsaturated and monounsaturated) in order to… gamma-linolenic acid (Gamma Linolenic Acid (GLA) is an essential fatty acid within the omega-6 family.
+It is found primarily in plant based oils such as evening primrose…).
+As well as reducing inflammatory processes, these essential fats provide the necessary raw materials for sebum production, helping to form part of the skin’s protective fatty layer, and they are also incorporated into the...